henpopped/Password-Manager-Showcase/README.md

 # Joey's Password Manager Showcase

-A Password Manager to locally store passwords in a safe way, created in Python with a MySQL database.
+This is a showcase of my personal password manager that I created to locally store passwords in a safe way, the code is currently private.
+The password manager has a built in password generator to conveniently generate a strong password in situations such as resetting an accounts password.
+I created this tool in Python and utilize a local MySQL database that I've created.

 ## Features